 We could also institute a Value Added Tax (VAT).
 This tax is based on consumption and applied to an individual’s spending.
 It would be applied at the Federal level and paid on everything from soft drinks to legal counseling.
 High-income people would face the brunt of this tax as their incomes get spent on more high dollar items.
-Think in terms of imported automobiles, country club dues and professional services.
+Think in terms of imported automobiles, country club dues and professional services from the likes of FastSpring that sell services outside of the EU to residents or businesses within the EU, this requires them to collect VAT tax on the services they sell.
 This would work out to a percentage-based tax paid by those who have more, spending more.
 Those who spend more, pay more.

 The second point is one of personal accountability.
 The manufacturing jobs are not coming back to the U.S. in their previous form.
 There are simply too many expenses associated with hiring American workers relative to the added value they bring to mundane tasks.
 There are however, great opportunities to sell our skilled workforce at attractive rates to European Union manufacturers dealing with 30 hour work weeks, socialized health care and full retirement packages at 60 years old, regardless of profession.
 However, Generation Y and the Millennials must be able to demonstrate their intellectual proficiency.
 This must also be supported by government stimulus spent rebuilding our infrastructure to move goods to market.
 This would also create domestic, value added jobs as the economy heals.